ozoidemi/ePaper_guest_dashboard/README.md

 This could be as much fun as having a dentist appointment for a root canal while suffering from explosive diarrhea.

-I hope it isn't.
+I hope it isn't for you.

 ESP32 devices can be very temperamental when it comes to ESPHome flashing.
 One way around is to connect the soon-to-be-flashed device directly to the ESPHome Host.

 Since my host is a Proxmox LXC, I needed a USB passthrough to the container.

 If you find yourself in that situation, I hope you read my advice about [privileged containers](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#haesphome).

 Check the [troubleshooting](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#haesphome) section if you have furher issues.

 ### Programming the display

-This involves adding yaml entries to HA (*configuration.yaml*, and *automations.yaml*), creating a header file within the ESPHome Host, and adding the ESPHome device yaml.

 #### Home Assistant

 ##### Automations.yaml

-On the file editor, search for the `/homeassistant/automations.yaml` file and add the two entries from the automations.yaml project file.
+On HA's file editor, search for the `/homeassistant/automations.yaml` file and add the two entries from the automations.yaml project file.

 If you don't have the file editor, you can add it from the add-on store (*Settings -> Add-ons -> Add-on store*).

 Also, if you don't know exactly *where* to add these entries to the file, know that the file you are seeing is my entire automations file at this point.
 So you can just copy and paste its contents, or completely replace it via HA's file editor.

-The first part takes a snapshot of the QR code (`image.guests_qr_code`) and stores it in `/config/www/wifi_qr.png`.
+The first entry takes a snapshot of the QR code (`image.guests_qr_code`) and stores it in `/config/www/wifi_qr.png`.

 The second ensures that the guest network password is updated automatically at least weekly.
 If you need a different schedule, then adjust accordingly.
 It will not break anything, and you could easily remove it altogether.

 > **I don't get it... why are we taking a snapshot of a QR code that already exists?**
 >